sifferman/cse121_labs/lab5.md

 Connect the PI4 with an LED.

-WARNING: If you miss the resistor, the LED may burn.
+WARNING: If you miss the resistor, the LED may burn out.

 The resistor limits the current to the LED when emitting light.
 This means that the lower the resistor, the higher the current.
 If no resistor is used, it can